chef-boneyard/chef-rfc/new/community_guidelines.md

 ### Punitive Actions

-Crafting a list of quid pro quo punitive actions in our community guidelines would be inadequate, incomplete, and inhumane.
+Crafting a list of quid pro quo punitive actions in our community guidelines would be inadequate and incomplete.
 Each incident will be dealt with on a case-by-case basis.
 The Community Advocates and Community Ombudsperson will maintain a list of incidents and actions taken.
 If patterns emerge this section may be updated to include some suggested punitive actions.

 Our first response should always be to ensure the immediate safety and well being of all parties involved.
-An attempt to stop and prevent the violation behavior should be made before any punitive action is decided.
+In the ideal case, an attempt to stop and prevent the violation behavior would be made before any punitive action is decided.

 When punitive action is warranted, a Community Advocate may use one or more of the following remedies: